Here's an excerpt from an e-mail to our daughter at the end of the first day on the road:

 Day Five - March 7

 Wake up a little before 1 a.m.
 Juanita is up, awakened by the warning light and message on the inverter control panel "Battery temperature warning 12 degrees".
 Furnace is still running without reaching set-point.
 We are warm enough under the blankets and sleeping bags, but by morning the batteries will be dead and frozen and probably permanently damaged.
-The trailer is unplugged from the truck to prevent the truck batteries.
+The trailer is unplugged from the truck to prevent the truck batteries discharging.
 There is the option of starting the engine and plugging the trailer into the truck to keep the batteries charged, and I would do that if I was exhausted, but I'm wide awake (now) and that solution seems somehow obscene environmentally when we could be driving and using the fuel to get closer to home.

 We start the truck and plug in the trailer and turn down the furnace until it quits and then turn it off.
 We play leap frog with one of us staying with the running truck (as if any low life is going to be hanging around to opportunistically steal the truck, but Mexican border area habits die hard) and the other going inside to use the truck stop bathroom and get coffee.
 Then we are on the road to Manitoba border.
 Well, almost.
 I pull out, swinging as wide as possible to not sideswipe the empty fifth wheel we parked next to (at least I assume it was empty.
 The stairs are up. the furnace isn't running.
 But, on the other hand if it wasn't empty nobody would know for weeks when the temperatures got above freezing.
 Which reminds me of the RV widower who said he remarried because he had visions of dying in a Flying J parking lot and nobody noticing until the smell became obvious.
 But I digress.
 Back to the wide swing).

 I swung wide and avoided the neighbouring fifth wheel trailer and then cut short of hitting the car across from us.
-Thring were going well until I discovered the parking lot curbed divider under the snow by driving up onto it.
+Things were going well until I discovered the parking lot curbed divider under the snow by driving up onto it.
 I managed to realize what was happening and back up without sliding into the car (very close) or back into the other fifth wheel (lots of room) and cut it hard enough that the trailer wheels and axles didn't have to experience the strain of running over the landscaping.
 Grazed a curb once in Dallas.
 Didn't like the resulting aneurism on the tire or the cost of new tires.

-The temperature was still dropping and the turbo would occassionally find some alarming harmonic pitch but once I decided it wasn't a wheel bearing seizing we got used to.
-Around three thirty we crossed the boarder and paid our tithe on our purchases and proceeded to a pre-dawn Winnipeg.
+The temperature was still dropping and the turbo would occassionally find some alarming harmonic pitch but once I decided it wasn't a wheel bearing seizing we got used to the whine.
+Around three thirty we crossed the border and paid our tithe on our purchases and proceeded to a pre-dawn Winnipeg.
 It was the least traffic we have ever seen on that portion of our trip.
 I suppose 4:30 is the best time to start going around Winnipeg.
 We got to the Flying J on the west side, fought with the pin pad on the fuel pump and eventually pre-paid for the fuel purchase inside.
 Then we parked the rig, started the furnace to compete with the minus 24 degrees Celsius outside temperatures and went inside the Flying J to Denny's for as leisurely a breakfast as we could draw out.

 At six thirty we were back in the rig which hadn't warmed a bit.
 I said I would try for an hour and if sleep hadn't arrived we'd get back on the road.
 At 7:30 I was relatively warm except for my feet, but wide awake.
 Back on the road.
 Turn down the thermostat to 40 degrees F. Furnace doesn't stop running.
 Eventually just go and shut off the propane at the tank and shut the furnace off when the fan stops on fuel failure.
 Back on the road listening to CBC and the announcers repeat every few minutes how cold it is.
 Department of the obvious.
 Sunny, though, and the roads were mostly clear and no wind until we are closer to Regina and thus no blowing snow until then.